mohitlabs/mohitlabs.github.io/_drafts/blog/2023-06-24-portable-smartphone-cum-pc-design-concept.md

 ---
 layout: post
-title:  "Create a Single Page Static Web Application by using Vue and Jekyll"
+title:  "Protable Smartphone cum PC Design Concept"
-date:   2021-06-19 20:10:10 +0530
+date:   2023-06-24 20:07:25 +0530
-categories: blog technical
+categories: Blog Technical
-author: Mohit Singh
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.